1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/doc-comment-procedure-return-section.md

-# Documentation comment field has no type definition
+# Documentation comment has return section for procedure

 ## Noncompliant Code Example